AI Children's Book Illustrations: Create Your Book Art for Free in 2026 Self-publishing a children's book used to require hiring an illustrator for **$1,500–$10,000+** and waiting 3–6 months for de...

 No character bible Create one BEFORE generating any scenes

-Too complex scenes Keep backgrounds simple — young readers need clear focal points
+Overcomplicated scenes Keep backgrounds simple — young readers need clear focal points

 Ignoring page margins Always leave safe zones for text overlay and page bleeds

-Model Best For Link
+Model Best for Link

-FLUX 2 Pro Whimsical storybook, fantasy
+FLUX 2 Pro Whimsical storybook, fantasy Try FLUX 2 Pro

-Seedream 4 Polished, detailed illustrations
+Seedream 4 Polished, detailed illustrations Try Seedream 4

-Recraft V4 Consistent icon sets, flat style
+Recraft V4 Consistent icon sets, flat style Try Recraft V4

 children's bookai illustrationself publishingkdpbook art